 Having an SSL certificate on your website has become the norm for any website owner who has serious intent with their site or blog to make money, rank on search engines and earn trust from their visitors.

-A few weeks ago, I made the switch to SSL and now my website has a pretty green lock (and an https:// as well!) on it indicating my website is now secure.
-Why did I make this change?
+A few weeks ago, I made the switch and set up and SSL certificate on this website and now it has a pretty green lock, with https:// on it indicating that it is now secure.

 Plus I have heard from at least 3 people I personally trust with SEO that their traffic grew after switching their sites to an https:// format.